Undergraduate FAQs: Starting your studies

 Tuition fees must be paid in full before your enrolment at SOAS can be finalised, unless you are self-funded and have an instalment agreement.

-If you are being sponsored or if the Student Loan Company are paying your fees you will need to have provided documentary evidence of this before enrolment can be completed
+If you are being sponsored or if Student Finance or SAAS are paying your fees you will need to have provided documentary evidence of this before enrolment can be completed

 If you are paying your own fees you can pay by cheque, debit/credit card or bank transfer.